Khasa Kingdom: Religion, language, and culture

 Most of the initial Khas kings before Pṛthvīmalla were Buddhist.
+Though many religious traditions of the Khas developed through several historical stages.
+Early Khas communities practiced forms of local Himalayan shamanism, particularly the worship of Masto deities and other practices which still remains common in parts of western Nepal.
+Theories propose that the Masto deity worship culture has origins with the Sinja Valley in Karnali and later known to have spread to Bajhang, Bajura & Uttarkhand.
 Hinduisation of the kingdom began when King Ripumalla commenced the southward expansion of the kingdom and contacts to India slowly increased.
 King Pṛthvīmalla always used Buddhist syllables in his inscription though he had a strong preference for Hinduism.
 The Prashasti of Dullu inscription by Pṛthvīmalla shows Buddhist syllables, mantra, and invocations, however, the latter Kanakapatra of Shitushka was fundamentally Hindu.
 These two inscriptions of King Pṛthvīmalla showed the transition of the state from Buddhism to Hinduism.
 The reign of King Punya Malla and Prithvi Malla had strict traditional Hindu ritual and customs.
 A Buddhist-Hindu shrine Kakrebihar has a signboard referring it to the reign of King Ashok Challa but as per experts, it could belong to the reign of King Krachalla.

 Rulers

 Titles, ranks, and suffixes

 The successors of King Nāgarāja adhered to some suffix as -illa and -challa like King Chapilla, King Krachalla.
 Challa and Malla were titles of kings and princes.
+The change of the suffix from -challa to Malla remains debated among historians.
 Rāulā was the title of a high-ranking official.
 Personalities like Malayavarma, Medinivarma, Samsarivarma, Balirāja, (Note: Balirāja went on to become sovereign king of Jumla and founder of Kalyal dynasty.) etc. had title of Rāulā.
 Mandalesvara or Mandalik was a title conferred on powerful persons of the Kingdom.
 Royal princes, senior officials and defeated Kings were appointed to the post of Mandalesvara.